giangpham95/giangpham95/README.md

 - 👋 Hi, I’m Giang Pham
 - 👀 I’m interested in web development, software development, reading book, go shopping
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning data science with Python and R
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
   + Giang Pham
   + (408) 439-0406
-  + giangpham9500@gmail.com
+  + giangnhpham@gmail.com

 <!---
 giangpham95/giangpham95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.